woss/fork-polkadot-js-api/substrate/extrinsics.md

 - **interface**: `api.tx.staking.nominate`
 - **summary**:   Declare the desire to nominate `targets` for the origin controller.

   Effects will be felt at the beginning of the next era.
+This can only be called when [`EraElectionStatus`] is `Closed`.

   The dispatch origin for this call must be _Signed_ by the controller, not the stash.
+And, it can be only called when [`EraElectionStatus`] is `Closed`.

   \# \<weight>